-- Consider what support is needed for the person making the disclosure you may need to give them a lot of your time or they may need to be referred - Ensure you are supported such interviews can be extremely stressful and time consuming - Once reported to them, the Designated Safeguarding Officer will take responsibility for the matter and will take the necessary actions.
+- Consider what support is needed for the person making the disclosure you may need to give them a lot of your time or they may need to be referred, All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report. - Ensure you are supported such interviews can be extremely stressful and time consuming - Once reported to them, the Designated Safeguarding Officer will take responsibility for the matter and will take the necessary actions.
 However, if you have questions or need additional support then do ask.